 These are all questions to ask yourself before you take the plunge and renovate your home's countertops.
 Ahead, learn more about the seven best countertop materials, according to interior designers.
 From marble and quartz to soapstone and linoleum, there's something for everyone's design tastes and practical needs.

-Wallenstein agrees, noting that while the material offers a classic look, the natural stone is quite porous and will stain over time, especially if it's exposed to citrus fruits or wine.
+Vaquero agrees, noting that while the material offers a classic look, the natural stone is quite porous and will stain over time, especially if it's exposed to citrus fruits or wine.
 However, Freudenberger points out that this natural wear can be a good thing.
-"I embrace, rather than fight it," she says.
+"I embrace, rather than fight it," the designer says.
 "Over time, it really develops this beautiful patina that just gets better as it is used."

 The Takeaway: Marble looks luxe but will stain over time.

-"Beware that not all quartz is created equal," Wallenstein says.
+"Beware that not all quartz is created equal," Vaquero says.
 While some look almost indistinguishable from natural stones, others can turn out more like a pixelated print, the designer warns.

 The Takeaway: Quartz is stain-resistant and durable, but it's a manmade material.

-"I am crazy about the texture and feel of soapstone," Wallenstein admits.
-She notes that both elements exist because of naturally occurring talc (a clay mineral) found in the stone.
+"I am crazy about the texture and feel of soapstone," Vaquero admits.
+Vaquero notes that both elements exist because of naturally occurring talc (a clay mineral) found in the stone.
 "It's extremely durable and holds up well to stains and heat," the designer adds.
 The only downside of choosing this material is that it can darken over time.

 The Takeaway: Soapstone is durable and smooth, but the color may darken.